Industry placement incentives and other frequently asked employer questions

 If you wish to pay the student for the time in which they work with you, you can, or you could support the student with other things such as travel costs or lunch money.

 Industry placements are a compulsory part or every T Level course and it is tough for businesses at the moment.
-By providing high-quality, supportive, placements to students, you are helping younng people to make a positive start to their career.
+By providing high-quality, supportive, placements to students, you are helping young people to make a positive start to their career.
 Do not be put off from getting involved if you cannot afford to pay a contribution to wages.
 You can discuss this with us or the school or college that you work with.

 How are industry placements different from work experience?